gvansickle/ucg/CONTRIBUTING.md

     Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name (no pseudonyms or anonymous contributions).
+Use your real name (no pseudonyms or anonymous contributions can be accepted).